netarchivesuite/solrwayback/README.md

 ### 1) Upgrade from 3.1

-To update from 3.1 add the new additional properties in solrwaybackweb.properties and solrwayback.properties.
+To update from 3.1 add the new additional properties in `solrwaybackweb.properties` and `solrwayback.properties`.
 Download the release and to see the new properties.
 Also the map properties has been renamed.
 Replace the war-file in tomcat with this release and the add new root servlet (ROOT.WAR) and restart tomcat.
-Both war-files are attachments to this release to be downloaded (apache-tomcat-8.5.29/webapps/ folder)
+Both war-files are attachments to this release to be downloaded (`apache-tomcat-8.5.29/webapps/` folder)

 ### 1) INITIAL SETUP
 Properties:
-Copy the two files solrwayback.properties and solrwaybackweb.properties to your HOME folder.
+Copy the two files `src/test/resources/properties/solrwayback.properties` and `/src/test/resources/properties/solrwaybackweb.properties` to your HOME folder.

-Optional: For screenshot previews to work you may have to edit solrwayback.properties and change the value of the last two properties : chrome.command  and screenshot.temp.imagedir.
+Optional: For screenshot previews to work you may have to edit `solrwayback.properties` and change the value of the last two properties : `chrome.command`  and `screenshot.temp.imagedir`.
 Chrome(Chromium) must has to be installed for screenshot preview images.

-Optional: For socks proxy mode to work optimal, add the host-name and IP for the server to the whitelist in solrwayback.properties
+Optional: For socks proxy mode to work optimal, add the host-name and IP for the server to the whitelist in `solrwayback.properties`

-If there are errors when running a script, try change the permissions for the file (startup.sh etc).
-Linux: chmod +x filename.sh
+If there are errors when running a script, try change the permissions for the file (`startup.sh` etc).
+Linux: `chmod +x filename.sh`

 ### 2) STARTING SOLRWAYBACK
 Solrwayback requires both Solr and Tomcat to be running.

 Tomcat:
-Start tomcat: apache-tomcat-8.5.29/bin/startup.sh
+Start tomcat: `apache-tomcat-8.5.29/bin/startup.sh`
-Stop tomcat:  apache-tomcat-8.5.29/bin/shutdown.sh
+Stop tomcat:  `apache-tomcat-8.5.29/bin/shutdown.sh`
-(For windows navigate to apache-tomcat-8.5.29/bin/ and type startup.bat or shutdown.bat )
+(For windows navigate to `apache-tomcat-8.5.29/bin/` and type `startup.bat` or `shutdown.bat`)
 To see Tomcat is running open: http://localhost:8080/solrwayback/
 This is the search interface frontpage

 Solr:
-Start solr: solrwayback_package/solr-7.5.0/bin/solr start
+Start solr: `solrwayback_package/solr-7.5.0/bin/solr start`
-Stop solr: solrwayback_package/solr-7.5.0/bin/solr stop
+Stop solr: `solrwayback_package/solr-7.5.0/bin/solr stop`
-(For windows navigate to solrwayback_package/solr-7.5.0/bin/ and type solr.cmd start or solr.cmd stop)
+(For windows navigate to `solrwayback_package/solr-7.5.0/bin/` and type `solr.cmd start` or `solr.cmd stop`)
 To see Solr is running open: http://localhost:8983/solr/#/netarchivebuilder

 ### 3) INDEXING